GoogleCloudPlatform/cluster-toolkit/tools/validate_configs/test_configs/README.md

 filestore as a /home directory and a network.
 This has been used as a demo blueprint when presenting the toolkit.

-**hpc-cluster-high-io-remote-state.yaml**: Creates a cluster with high performance IO system with all Terraform state stored remotely.

 **hpc-cluster-2filestore-4s_instance.yaml**: A slightly more complicated HPC cluster that includes 2 filestore (/home and /shared), two license servers, a head-node and 2 compute vms